-Some long-term intravenous drug users will get a swollen hand.
+IV drug use can cause hand complications, as well.
+Some long-term intravenous drug users will get a swollen hand after shooting up.
 It is usually the result of a skin infection and can range in severity.
 If left alone, the swelling may even become permanent.
-Puffy hand syndrome is estimated to only occur in 7-16% of intravenous drug users but may be more common with heroin users.3 If you start noticing signs of puffy hand syndrome, you should seek medical heroin addiction treatment immediately in order to quit and keep it from becoming permanent.
+Puffy hand syndrome is estimated to only occur in 7-16% of intravenous drug users but may be more common with heroin users.3 If you start noticing signs of puffy hand syndrome, you should seek medical heroin addiction treatment immediately to quit and keep it from becoming permanent.

 Necrotizing fasciitis is a rare but life-threatening bacterial infection of the soft tissue.
 It looks like cellulitis but is accompanied by more severe symptoms like severe pain, fever, dizziness, and nausea.
 Surgery is often required to prevent the infection from spreading.2

-IV drug use complications often include problems with the veins.
-With repeated injections, a person may experience collapsed veins or blood clots like septic thrombophlebitis that can be life-threatening.4 Without treatment, these veins can be permanently damaged.
+The complications of IV drug use often include problems with the veins.
+With repeated injections, a person may experience collapsed veins or blood clots like septic thrombophlebitis, which can be life-threatening.4 Without treatment, these veins can be permanently damaged.

 Because they cannot wait, some drug users will share needles or use dirty needles.
 The result may be a blood-related condition like HIV or hepatitis.
 Sharing syringes is the second riskiest behavior for contracting HIV.5 Even if you think the needle may be safe, you could be wrong.
 HIV can survive in a used syringe for around 42 days.5

 Even if you have never had a problem shooting up drugs before, it doesn’t mean you are safe.
 IV drug user complications can occur no matter how many times you have done it before; all it takes is one dirty needle or bad injection.
-Instead of continuing to put your life at risk and falling deeper into addiction, our drug abuse rehab in Laurel Run can help you overcome your substance abuse and quit for good.
+Instead of continuing to put your life at risk and falling deeper into addiction, our Northeast rehab in Wilkes-Barre can help you overcome your substance abuse and quit for good.

 Abusing drugs is dangerous for several reasons, and IV drug use complications are not worth the risk.
-Instead of letting these substances get the best of your or your loved one, get help.
+Instead of letting these substances get the best of you or your loved one, get help.
 At Clearbrook, we offer several programs to assist people in overcoming their addictions and moving forward with their lives.
-Reach out to us today at 888-280-4763.
+Reach out to us today at 570-536-9621.